What is malaria?

-There are four types of parasites that cause malaria in humans: P. ovale, P. malariae, P. vivax and P. falciparum.
-Initially, the parasite roam in the bloodstream for a short time before moving on to infect the liver and multiply.
-After about 6 to 16 days (depending on which parasite it is), the parasite returns to the bloodstream to infect and multiply inside the red blood cells.
+There are five types of parasites that cause malaria in humans: Plasmodium ovale, Plasmodium malariae, Plasmodium vivax, Plasmodium knowlesi and Plasmodium falciparum.
+Initially, the parasites roam in the bloodstream for a short time before moving on to infect the liver and multiply.
+After about 6–16 days (depending on which parasite it is), the parasite returns to the bloodstream to infect and multiply inside the red blood cells.

 Sources & Citations

 2. NSW Government, Department of Health, Malaria fact sheet.
 Available at: http://www.health.nsw.gov.au/Infectious/factsheets/Pages/malaria.aspx (accessed 11 March 2020).

 3. World Health Organisation, Malaria Fact Sheet.
 Available at: http://www.who.int/mediacentre/factsheets/fs094/en/ (accessed 11 March 2020).